Login Authentication Overview

 - UserSigs generated by the default API of the IM backend SDK are valid for 180 days.
 Developers can use the API with the validity parameter to customize the validity period.
 Developers must obtain a new UserSig from the developer backend before the original UserSig expires.

-- For more information on the backend IM SDK that generates UserSig, see Generating UserSig.
+- For more information on the IM backend SDK that is used to generate UserSig, see Generating UserSig.